Radishes & Butter and Chopped Chicken Sandwich

 Longway is a good choice for late-night dining with the kitchen open every night until midnight.
 They serve lunch (it’s the same menu as dinner) Friday through Sunday as well.

-For suds aficionados, Port Orleans Brewing Company offers an impressively broad selection of proprietary brews on tap in their showcase brewpub on Tchopitoulas Street.
+For suds aficionados, Port Orleans Brewing Company offers an impressively broad selection of proprietary brews on tap in their showcase brewpub on Tchoupitoulas Street.
 Beers are complemented with a menu including pretzel rolls made with spent grain from the brewing process and fish and chips with a Vietnamese twist (Nuoc Cham in lieu of malt vinegar).

 MEET THE CHEF